1887

 • For the treatment of sarcoptic mange – apply at monthly intervals a minimum of twice (until negative skin scrape)

-• Also useful for the treatment of fleas, ear mites and roundworms
+• Can also be used for the treatment of fleas, ear mites and roundworms

 Sarolaner